n8n-io/n8n-docs/docs/integrations/builtin/credentials/calendly.md

 ## Supported authentication methods

-n8n supports authenticating Calendly with a personal access token.
+- API Access Token

 ## Related resources

-Refer to [Calendly's API documentation](https://developer.calendly.com/how-to-authenticate-with-personal-access-tokens){:target=_blank .external-link} for more information about authenticating with the service.
+Refer to [Calendly's API documentation](https://developer.calendly.com/getting-started){:target=_blank .external-link} for more information about the service.

+## Using API Access Token

+To configure this credential, you'll need:

+- An API Key or **Personal Access Token**

+Refer to [Calendly's API authentication documentation](https://developer.calendly.com/how-to-authenticate-with-personal-access-tokens){:target=_blank .external-link} for information on generating a personal access token (PAT).